 Most of the environmentally nasty stuff happens to your clothes after you buy them.
 Save the earth by caring for your garments in the right way and reduce up to two-thirds of your garments’ carbon footprint after you take it home.
 The best part?
 It isn’t as difficult as you think.
+Check out this Journal Article for more tips.

 Washing and drying a load every two days creates around 440kg of CO2 each year.
 Overwashing also sends your garment to its grave faster, so go easy on the laundry loads and be good to the earth.